NAVER-INTEL-Co-Lab/gaudi-geometric-learning/tutorials_and_examples/pyg_examples/README.md

 See the error messages [here](Example4/error.pdf).
 See the [subfolder](Example4/).

+See the related issue on Pytorch Cluster GitHub repo [here](https://github.com/rusty1s/pytorch_cluster/issues/230).

+See the related discussion on PyG GitHub repo [here](https://github.com/pyg-team/pytorch_geometric/discussions/9760).

+See the related question on Intel Gaudi forum [here]().

 ### ❌ Example 5: Point Cloud Classification

 Currently, we cannot run `knn_graph`, which requires `torch-cluster`, while `torch-cluster` only supports CUDA GPUs.
 See the error messages [here](Example5/error.pdf).
 See the [subfolder](Example5/).

+See the related issue on Pytorch Cluster GitHub repo [here](https://github.com/rusty1s/pytorch_cluster/issues/230).

+See the related discussion on PyG GitHub repo [here](https://github.com/pyg-team/pytorch_geometric/discussions/9760).

+See the related question on Intel Gaudi forum [here]().

 ### ✅ Example 6: GNN Explanation